Manual or automated route planning – what’s best?

 Is there a winner?

 Both manual and automated route planning come with benefits and risks and it’s essential to clarify what are your goals and needs before making any decisions.
 You could list them on a simple piece of paper, it will do wonders to clarify everything.
-There are a few questions you can consider to take the best decision for your team and for your business.
+There are a few questions you can consider to make the best decision for your team and for your business.

 How much time does the current route planning take?